python/typeshed/test_cases/README.md

 ## Regression tests for typeshed

-This directory contains code samples that act as a regression test for the standard library stubs found elsewhere in the typeshed repo.
+This directory contains code samples that act as a regression test for typeshed's stdlib stubs.

 **This directory should *only* contain test cases for functions and classes which are known to have caused problems in the past, where the stubs are difficult to get right.** 100% test coverage for typeshed is neither necessary nor desirable, as it would lead to code duplication.
 Moreover, typeshed has multiple other mechanisms for spotting errors in the stubs.

+### Where are the third-party test cases?

+Not all third-party stubs packages in typeshed have test cases, and not all of them need test cases.
+For those that do have test cases, however, the samples can be found in `@tests/test_cases` subdirectories for each stubs package.
+For example, the test cases for `requests` can be found in the `stubs/requests/@tests/test_cases` directory.

 ### The purpose of these tests